GoogleCloudPlatform/gcsfuse/docs/installing.md

-If you are running Linux on a 64-bit x86 machine and are happy to install pre-built binaries (i.e. you don't want to build from source), you need only ensure fuse is installed, then download and install the latest release package or tarball.
+If you are running Linux on a 64-bit x86 machine and are happy to install pre-built binaries (i.e. you don't want to build from source), you need only ensure fuse is installed, then download and install the latest release package.
 The instructions vary by distribution.

 ## Ubuntu and Debian